Matzah: Bread of affliction or fluffy goodness

 How is this possible?
 The issue of chametz (leavening) comes down to not allowing our flour to rise.
 It rises without even introducing yeast.
 In fact, historically we need to understand people didn’t usually go down to the local Food4Less and get a packet of yeast.
-It was done by fermentation of actual flour itself, like the sour dough process in which a small amount of decayed and fermented flour spreads its leavening to the rest of the dough so that it will rise with appropriate heat and time to rest.
+It was done by fermentation of actual flour itself, like the sour dough process in which decay and fermentation in flour spreads its leavening to the rest of the dough, so that it will rise with appropriate heat and time to rest.

 The last detail is part of the trick.
 As long as the dough is not allowed to sit more that 18 minutes it will not become chametz.
 As long as the dough is kept kneading it will not leaven.
 In the Sephardic world it was common practice for whole teams of people to keep working the dough to keep it from this form of leavening.
 The resulting dough, being more worked would become softer and retain some of that even once baked.
 The minhag also allows for thicker matzot too, thus explaining why they are akin to everyday pitot or laffa bread.

 Under Sephardic rabbinic supervision such matzot can be found in many major cities worldwide.
 They are even more greatly available in Israel.
 But the question arises for some, are they appropriate for Ashkenazim to eat as well?
 The answer is answered for us by HaRav Aviner(I have also provided his matching Hebrew statement):

 “Q: Is it permissible for Ashkenazim to eat soft Matzah, like the Sefardim?